-Weather in the UK is unpredictable, to say the least.
-Especially during the autumn and winter months, we should be prepared for hazardous conditions on the road.
-As we enter a new season and the weather starts to change, it’s important to consider the increased driving risks.
-In this article, we’re sharing our advice for checking your vehicle is autumn and winter-ready and driving safely in adverse weather conditions.
+It’s important to consider the driving risks that arise as we enter a new season and the weather starts to change.
+In this article, we’re sharing our advice for checking your vehicle is autumn and winter-ready and how to drive safely in adverse weather conditions.

 How to Check Your Vehicle is Safe to Drive